-Plumeria is a tradition of artisanal feather-work that evolved from our earliest evidence of the techniques in Meso-america to its height in the 17th century under Spanish Colonial rule.
+Plumeria is a tradition of artisanal feather-work that evolved from our earliest evidence of the techniques in Mesoamerica to its height in the seventeenth century under Spanish Colonial rule.
 From ceremonial clothing to collage styled artwork the use of feathers for decorative and symbolic purpose is literally woven into the cultural history of the American Southwest.

 The simplicity of the feather's shape and its physical lightness will always elicit a sense of mystery and movement.
-This line is inspired by the evolution of the symbol and the object through our regional culture.
+These earrings are inspired by the evolution of the symbol and the object through our regional culture.

 Each item is made to order and takes about a week to ship.
-All sales are final.
+All orders are final.